Amendment F: Measure to update provisions for charitable bingo and raffles fails

-Coloradans again voted against a measure that would have modernized a 1958 law that set requirements for nonprofits that run bingo games or raffles for charities and given legislature more regulatory control in the future.
+Coloradans again voted against a measure that would have modernized a 1958 law that set requirements for nonprofits that run bingo games or raffles for charities and given the legislature more regulatory control in the future.

 As of 10:45 p.m.
 Tuesday, Amendment F was set to fail with only 38.9% of the vote, according to the Colorado Secretary of State’s Office.
 Because the measure sought to amend the Colorado Constitution, it required at least 55% of the vote to be enacted.

-The measure aimed to change the Colorado Constitution to allow nonprofits — the only organizations authorized to run pay-to-play bingo games and raffles with significant prizes — to qualify for a license after three years, instead of five.
+The measure aimed to change the constitution to allow nonprofits — the only organizations authorized to run pay-to-play bingo games and raffles with significant prizes — to qualify for a license after three years, instead of five.
 It also would have authorized the legislature to change that regulation in 2025.

-“The nonprofits that fund all their activities or community programs, the bands, the swim teams, the football teams, the debate teams that use bingo, we’ve let them down by not being able to get this across the finish line,” Corky Kyle, executive vice president of the Colorado Charitable Bingo Association told The Colorado Sun Tuesday night.
+“The nonprofits that fund all their activities or community programs, the bands, the swim teams, the football teams, the debate teams that use bingo, we’ve let them down by not being able to get this across the finish line,” Corky Kyle, executive vice president of the Colorado Charitable Bingo Association, told The Colorado Sun Tuesday night.

 A similar measure on the ballot in 2020 nearly passed but failed after it received only 52.4%.
 Kyle said he was surprised to see the measure fail by such a large margin this year, considering the tight race two years ago.